krisrs1128/multimedia/README.md

 Here is a simple example of estimating direct and indirect effects using the package.
-The data are randomly generated (no real effects), but we will proceed as if the ASV columns mediate the relationship between `treatment` and `PHQ`.
-This is supposed to mimic the possibility that the microbiome (ASV = Amplicon Sequence Variant) might mediate the relationship between a treatment and depression (PHQ = Patient Health Questionnaire).
+The data are randomly generated (no real effects), but we imagine that the ASV columns mediate the relationship between `treatment` and `PHQ`.
+This is mimics the possibility that the microbiome (ASV = Amplicon Sequence Variant) mediates the relationship between a treatment and depression (PHQ = Patient Health Questionnaire).
 You can find more details in the `random.Rmd` vignette.

 The original data here are a `SummarizedExperiment`.
-The package can also take phyloseq objects and plain data.frames.
+The package can also take phyloseq objects and data.frames.

     library(multimedia)
+    library(ggplot2)
     demo_joy()

 <pre class="r-output"><code>## class: SummarizedExperiment